sarah-blazic/terraform-panos-security-profiles/README.md

 4. Make a PR against the Repository.

-5. Approve/Deny based on if it passed all of the tests.
+5. Approve/Deny based on if it passed all the tests.

 Inputs
 ---